Do all LGBTQ people have a drinking problem?

 Despite not describing himself as a ‘scene’ person, he does go out with gay friends and will drink.
 “Just not to excess,” he adds.

-Tim seems to disagree with this idea, “I would say that the LGBTQ community don’t drink more than any other.
+Tim seems to disagree with this idea, “I would say that LGBTQ people don’t drink more than anyone else.
 I just think that a higher percentage of our community go out drinking, even when in a relationship.”

 On the other hand, Lee thinks that there is an emphasis on drinking when socialising on a night out within the LGBTQ community.